-We used open coding to analyze and pull themes from these discussions - an overview of the codes is shown in Table 1.
-A full listing of the codes is available in Nunes' thesis (2008); the table is a summary that breaks the analysis into five main themes, giving subcategories for each theme along with example codes.
+We used open coding to analyze and pull themes from these discussions - an overview of the codes is shown in Table 1a.
+A full listing of the codes is available in Nunes (2008); the table is a summary that breaks the analysis into five main themes, giving subcategories for each theme along with example codes.
 The table highlights some of the ways we saw families describing their practices with photos, and how we were able to break these descriptions down for use in our analysis.
 While our results will be presented in later sections, this piece of our analysis is relevant to consider for future research into domestic photo routines (e.g., as a basis for focusing inquiry or analysis).
-The five main categories shown in the table are briefly described below.
+The five main categories shown in the table are briefly described below:

-- Photo types (Table 1a) describe the kinds of photos comprise a particular collection.
+- Photo types (Table 1a) describe the kinds of photos that comprise a particular collection.
 Participants tend to take particular types of photos, and the type influences what they choose to display or share with others.
-Participant's descriptions of types often included the occasions that prompted photo taking, the content of the photos themselves, or meta-information about photo sharing, (e.g., giving duplicates to a person in the photo). - Storage locations (Table 1b) describe the physical locations where collections are kept.
-Descriptions typically include high-level areas in the home (i.e., rooms), or lower level information about particular containers in which photos are kept (e.g. shelf, drawer).
+Participants' descriptions of types often included the occasions that prompted photo taking, the content of the photos themselves, or meta-information about photo-sharing, (e.g., giving duplicates to a person in the photo). - Storage locations (Table 1b) describe the physical locations where collections are kept.
+Descriptions typically include high-level areas in the home